Barn Cleaning Winter Prep Step-by-Step

 Step #6.
 Call in the troops

-Whether you have a dirt floor, wood, or concrete, this part is going to be hard on your back.
 If you are older like me, help is required, so don’t be afraid to ask.
 You can ask your kids to help or even hire a few neighbor kids for an afternoon.

 Step #7.
-Shovel it all out
+Shovel all the old bedding out

-Using a straight-edged shovel, work the floor, scraping down in order to get any old bedding loosened and out.
 If your barn or shelter has a dirt floor, you will need to go down to the main surface to ensure you get all the debris up and gone.
-Urine and constant walking can compact that ground down pretty tight, so your first few shovels will be hard.

 You may have to use a pick ax to get this process started.
 Once you determine where your bottom layer is, it will be easier going from there.